Tad and Dianne Taube: Building a Strong Jewish Future

 blog banner image

-What can make a wedding day even more joyful?
+What can make the celebration of a marriage even more joyful and meaningful?
 For Evelyn Danforth-Scott, daughter of longtime JFCS friends Gay and Carl Grunfeld, and Mitchel Scott, the answer was including a way to give back to their community.
-The caring couple invited guests to make a charitable gift to the Danforth-Scott Family Fund, their new Named Endowment Fund at Jewish Family and Children’s Services.
+The caring couple invited guests to make a charitable gift to the Danforth-Scott Family Fund, the Named Endowment Fund they established to mark this step in their lives.
 The couple’s generous act followed the example of Gay and Carl, who requested charitable gifts as part of their own 2004 wedding.
-Gifts established a JFCS Named Endowment Fund, the Grunfeld Family Fund for Children’s Services, and… Read More
+Gifts established a JFCS Named Endowment Fund, the Grunfeld Family Read More

 Posted by Admin on December 21, 2021